The Big 5 Life-Threatening Rhythms Nurses Must Know

 ❤️ Nurse’s Role in a Code

-• Call the code immediately.
+• Call the code immediately

-• Start high-quality CPR.
+• Start high-quality CPR

-• Grab the crash cart and attach defibrillator pads.
+• Grab the crash cart and attach defibrillator pads

-• Know meds like epi, amiodarone, magnesium.
+• Know key meds (epinephrine, amiodarone, magnesium)

-• Communicate clearly with the code leader.
+• Communicate clearly with the code leader

 Confidence comes with practice.
 Use simulation labs and review strips often.